 The award itself was also intended to provide the means for those honoured to continue their contribution to their continent once they had left national political office.
 Retired leaders outside of Europe and North America rarely have the generous pensions or well-paid directorships that give them the freedom to subsidise public duties.

-Not awarding a prize is seen as an indictment of poor African leadership.
-This is a misunderstanding of the purpose of the Prize.
 Having funded the Prize through his foundation, Mo left the decision of whether, and to whom, the Prize should be awarded each year to an independent committee on which he does not sit nor attempt to influence.
 The committee, which I now have the honor to chair, meets regularly during the year as we did again last week to consider potential candidates for the 2015 award.

 It was, in fact, our tenth conclusive meeting which is a good time to take stock of what’s been achieved in the last decade.
 What’s clear is that the Prize has been successful in focusing attention and stimulating debate on the importance of leadership in Africa.
 It has also provided the platform, as was hoped, for outstanding individuals to continue their invaluable work in public life.